lallero-dev/pappice/README.md

 Pappice is a small, self-hosted, chat-style support desk.
 Customers open tickets from the portal; staff assign, reply, and track them.

+It started as an internal tool for our small consultancy team and is currently used in production to support multiple clients.
+It exists because the alternatives we tried were either heavier than we wanted, not fully open source, or missed the pieces we actually needed.

 ![Pappice chat-style ticketing demo](./assets/demo.gif)

 Pappice is intentionally minimal and self-contained: